 David Silva has developed a very threatening playing style that is well-suited to place him on the wing.
 His low center of gravity allows him to make tremendous plays with ease.
 He has exceptional ball control and dribbling skills which enable him to keep the ball close at all times as he weaves through defenders.
 His quick skills also keep defenders on their toes and on their backs as well.

 Lastly, he possesses a wonderfully crafted final shot that is all about placement over power.
 His controlled shots force goalies to their absolute limit in making saves.
-As a former goalie, he knows how important shot placement is!
-Check out this video of his skills.
-The goal against Blackpool ( :45) encapsulates all of his talents:
+Here are some of Silva's best goals:

 Nicholas Spiller is a freelance soccer writer and can be reached at: email@example.com